January 7, 2025

 LEADING EXPORT COMMODITIES

 The table below shows annual changes in California’s merchandise exports.
 In recent years, eleven commodity groups have posted three-month export totals exceeding $1 billion.
-Of those, all but two recorded nominal year-over-year gains in the latest quarter.
+Of those, all but three recorded nominal year-over-year gains in the latest three months.

 DESTINATIONS